Cubic BeB$_2$: A metastable $p$-type conductive material from first principles: Introduction

 \section{Introduction}

-Boron is a element that sits in a unique place in the periodic table.
-As a group III element, it forms III-V compound with N, P, and As, whose functional properties have been consistently under investigation for decades.
+Boron is an element that holds a unique place within the periodic table.
+As a group III element, it forms III-V compounds with N, P, and As, whose functional properties have been consistently under investigation for decades.
 In addition, compounds formed between boron and electropositive elements from Groups I and II display diverse structures and electronic behaviors, owing to the unique bonding preferences of boron and the charge-donating role of the metals~\cite{VANDERGEEST2014stability}.
 An example is MgB$_2$, one of the most extensively studied materials for high-temperature superconductivity~\cite{Nagamatsu2001,buzea2001review,kang2001mgb2}.
 In this compound, electron donation from Mg enables the formation of a graphene-like B network.
-While MgB$_2$ has shown remarkable electronic properties, the relatively large size of Mg limits its ability to form denser or more compact polymorphs with B, particularly those featuring 3D covalent boron networks.
-In addition, metal borides have also been investigated as potential thermoelectric materials due to their ability to withstand high temperatures and relatively high $zT$ values~\cite{Saglik2023thermoelectric}.
+While MgB$_2$ has shown remarkable electronic properties, the relatively large size of Mg limits its ability to form more compact polymorphs with B, particularly those featuring 3D covalent boron networks.
+In addition, metal borides have been investigated as potential thermoelectric materials due to their ability to withstand high temperatures and relatively high $zT$ values~\cite{Saglik2023thermoelectric}.